threefoldtech/info_grid/src/advanced/ipfs/ipfs_fullvm.md

     sudo systemctl enable ipfs
     sudo systemctl start ipfs
     ```
-* Verify that IPFS is properly running
+* Verify that the IPFS daemon is properly running
   * ```
     sudo systemctl status ipfs
     ```
 ## Final Verification
 We reboot and reconnect to the VM and verify that IPFS is properly running as a final verification.
 * Reboot the VM
   * ```
     sudo reboot